achen27/-MKS22X-FinalProject/README.md

         Puff of smoke appears when orbs are popped.
         Board is now transparent again.
         Selected squares are now highlighted and disappear after two clicks.

+Details: Prototype animation.
+This creates kind of like a slide show that makes the orbs slowly fall down the screen.
+We also added puff smokes that indicate when a orb has been popped.
+We made a design choice to make the squares transparent to allow the player to see the background image.
+Started working on highlighting the square to increase visablity.

 ### Date: 05/30/19
 Amanda: